ICD-11 code : 6A04;

 UMLS correspondences (same concept)

-Developmental motor coordination disorder is characterized by a significant delay
+Developmental motor coordination disorder is characterised by a significant delay

 in the acquisition of gross and fine motor skills and impairment in the execution